IsabelGarvi/3D-platforms-game-demo/README.md

 # 3D PLATFORM DEMO LEVEL
-This is a small level I had to do for my _3D Animation, videogames and interactive environments_ Course.
+This is a small level I had to do for my _3D Animation, videogames and interactive environments_ course.
-Everything was done by me: models (3DS Max), textures (Substance Painter) and code.
-Feel free to download and play with it or whatever.
+- It was created on Unity 5.6.2p4.
+- Code language is C#
+- Models done in _3DS Max_
+- Textures done in _Substance Painter_

 The story is: you are a scientist and you realise that something on the lab is wrong.
 Pseudoscience is everywhere.
 Also ghosts.
 A creature from a failed experiment.
 And the BIG BOSS himself.
 GOD.